nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 > Copyleft is the practice of offering people the right to freely distribute copies and modified versions of a work with the stipulation that the same rights be preserved in [derivative works](https://en.wikipedia.org/wiki/Derivative_works) created later.
 > https://en.wikipedia.org/wiki/Copyleft

 This type of "protective" licensing goes beyond the "permissive" licensing seen with MIT and APACHE by seeking to protect the code and the community's rights.
 Any modifications made to the source code must be returned to the community, and you may not sublicense the code.
-GPL and CC-SA are two licenses that do this.
+GPL and CC-SA are two licenses that work this way.

 ### License discovery and licensing requirements
 Using open-source software in your projects is a great thing, but you need to stay diligent, especially when you are contributing work to another project.
 And this is doubly true if you are required to do reporting about license compliance (for example in the case of public agencies or within corporate legal firewalls).
 In any case, it can be a bit of a hassle to manually go through and track down all the license files.